 Safety and Soundness

 Credit unions engage in consumer loans with some also offering member business loans to business owners in their communities.
-Due to prudent lending and management practices, credit unions were not as severely affected by the economic downturns of the late 1980s, early 1990s, and last several years.
+Due to prudent lending and management practices, credit unions were not as severely affected by the economic downturns of the late 1980s, early 1990s, and the last several years.
 Because credit unions are primarily portfolio lenders and are member-owned cooperatives, they were not part of the sub-prime mortgage crisis.
 Credit union asset quality remains high.
-Credit union capital is 10 percent of total assets while 7 percent is considered to be “well capitalized.”
+Credit union capital is 10.72 percent of total assets while 7 percent is considered to be “well capitalized.”

 Insurance Fund Details

 Since 1984, credit unions have operated their own federal deposit insurance fund on a pay-as-you-go basis.
 In that year, credit unions voluntarily deposited an amount equal to one percent of their insured member savings in the National Credit Union Share Insurance Fund (NCUSIF), to bring its equity ratio up to one percent.
 The NCUSIF is backed by the full faith and credit of the U.S. government.
 NCUSIF protects members’ savings up to $250,000 and individual retirement accounts (IRAs) and Keoghs up to $250,000.
 No member has ever lost a penny in a federally insured credit union.
 The voluntary recapitalization of NCUSIF, and the mechanisms in place to keep the fund highly capitalized illustrate credit unions' commitment to safety and soundness.
-NCUSIF’s current equity-to-insured deposit ratio is 1.32 percent while the comparable ratio for the FDIC is 0.12 percent after having run negative for several quareters following disruptions in the financial markets and the large number of bank failures in recent years.
+NCUSIF’s current equity-to-insured deposit ratio is 1.29 percent while the comparable ratio for the FDIC has inched up to 1.01 percent after having run negative for several quareters following disruptions in the financial markets and the large number of bank failures in recent years.

 Federal Tax Exemption